What is Kyphosis?

 Although kyphosis often occurs without any symptoms, symptomatic patients often present with chronic neck or back pain.
 Other patients may present with radiculopathy (injured nerve root) or myelopathy (injured spinal cord).
 Radiculopathy involves pinched nerve roots that can cause pain numbness or weakness in the affected arm or leg.
 Patients with myelopathy often present with difficulty walking, maintaining balance, hand writing, decreased sensation, and may also be at increased risk for paralysis if left untreated.

-Treatment for Kyphosis
+Treatment and Surgery for Kyphosis

 Usually there are one or a few vertebral segments that significantly contribute to kyphosis due to either spinal fracture or severe degenerative disease.
 Treatment for kyphosis is generally directed toward correcting or repairing the abnormal curve that results.
 A spinal brace can be used in some patients along with physical therapy to strengthen the core muscles.
 In other cases, surgical intervention is required to decompress the nerve roots and/or spinal cord and reconstruct the spinal column to a more anatomically stable structure.
 When spinal cord injury occurs as a result of kyphosis, surgical intervention may be required to prevent irreversible neurologic impairment.